 The program is managed by the British Youth Council.

-We are funded by Erasmus+ and a National Working Group.
+We are funded by the Erasmus+ program and the National Working Group fund.